-On this day of Our Lord's suffering and death on the Cross the Church has never celebrated Mass, the sacramental re-enactment of His death.
+On this day of Our Lord's suffering and death on the Cross the Church has never celebrated Mass, the sacramental reenactment of His death.
 Instead, she invites us to take part with her in the Solemn Liturgical Afternoon Service of the Passion and Death of the Lord.
-This may begin at any time between 3 and 6 o'clock.

 The first of these ceremonies is the Readings.
 We hear God's Word telling us about the Passion and Death of Christ, first in two prophetic passages from the Old Testament, and then in the Gospel of St. John.
 And we respond to God's message by chants and prayers.
-The purpose of this ceremony is easy to see, -God Himself, by His Word, is forming our minds and imaginations and hearts to the image of His Son dying on the Cross.
-The Church trains us by her chants and prayers to give the right response to God's Word of love and mercy the response of sorrow for sin, of gratitude, of love and desire to do God's Will.
+The purpose of this ceremony is easy to see-God Himself, by His Word, is forming our minds and imaginations and hearts to the image of His Son dying on the Cross.
+The Church trains us by her chants and prayers to give the right response to God's Word of love and mercy-the response of swill.

 The second ceremony is the Solemn Prayers that the effects of Christ's Passion may flow out to the whole world.
 The third ceremony is the Adoration of the Cross.
 After the solemn unveiling, the cross is held erect by two acolytes standing by the altar rail.
 The people file past genuflecting and then kissing the feet of the Crucified.
 While we are doing so, the "Reproaches" are sung.
-Here Christ, Himself, tells us what He has done for us, His People, and asks why we are crucifying Him in return.
-He describes what He does for us in the Sacraments in terms of the great deeds which He did for the

-Jews in the Old Testament.
+Here Christ Himself tells us what He has done for us.
+His People, and asks why we are crucifying Him in return.
+He describes what He does for us in the Sacraments in terms of the great deeds which He did for the Jews in the Old Testament.
 As He delivered them from slavery in Egypt, dividing the Red Sea, accompanying them in the pillar of cloud, so by Baptism He has freed us from the slavery of sin, brought us through the waters of Baptism to new life, and accompanies us with His presence.
 As He fed them with manna in the desert, so He feeds us with His own Body in Holy Communion.
 And He reproaches us with our sins in terms of His own sufferings.
 But we cannot comfort ourselves with the obvious fact that we did not betray Him, open His side with a lance, scourge Him, strike Him, crucify Him.
-For whenever we have done wrong or neglected to do right, we have scourged Him and crucified. . . .
+For whatever we have done wrong or neglected to do right, we have scourged and crucified Him. . . .
 "Whatever you do to my least brethren, you do to Me."
 Meanness, idle gossip, lack of self-restraint, lack of kindness, -all these daily faults, as well as our serious misdeeds, sin against Christ's love, the love He shows for us in Baptism and Holy Communion, the love which made Him die for us.